Your February Horoscope Is Here — & It'll Open A Rare Chapter For You

 Your February Horoscope Is Here — & It’ll Open A Rare Chapter For You

 Cosmic beings, February is not playing around.
-This is an eclipse month, the official start of the Year of the Fire House, and one of those rare chapters where it feels like the universe is flipping multiple switches at once.
-The month opens with a vibrant Full Moon in Leo on February 1st, a heart-forward, spotlight-stealing lunation that kicks off eclipse season.
+This is an eclipse month, the official start of the Year of the Fire Horse, and one of those rare chapters where it feels like the universe is flipping multiple switches at once.
+The month opens with a vibrant Full Moon in Leo on February 2nd, a heart-forward, spotlight-stealing lunation that kicks off eclipse season.

 Since this Full Moon arrives just before a solar eclipse, it acts as a culmination point, illuminating themes that began around the Leo New Moon six months ago.
 Think creativity, confidence, romance, leadership, and self-expression.
 Where were you dimming your light last summer, and where are you finally ready to celebrate yourself now?
 The shadow here is ego or performative confidence, but the medicine is remembering that taking up space does not require apology.